benmvp/slides/2023/seattlejs/nextjs.md

 - The idea with SSG is that there's a single page file for everyone...
   - So **dynamic or user-specific data** can be tricky
   - We can of course make API requests in the browser for the dynamic content...
-  - but then we may miss out on SSGs cacheability goodness
+  - but then we may miss out on SSG's cacheability goodness
-- It takes planning and forethought to get the right mix of static & dynamic
+- It takes planning and forethought to get the right mix of static & dynamic w/ SSG

-- So if I wanted to use SSG for our PDP...
+- So if we wanted to use SSG for our PDP...
   - We can render the all the UI at build time (image, title, sizes, etc)
   - Then in the browser we can retrieve & apply any size availability changes
   - Enable/disable the checkout button
   - Load in any user info in the header
   - And retrieve the related products
-- So for the dynamic stuff...
+- So for this dynamic stuff...
-  - we pre-render static content w/ default content or loading states
+  - we pre-render statically w/ default data or loading states
   - And sync w/ up-to-date data in the browser
 - But in general, SSG is best & simplest for logged out pages...
   - Where the page is typically the same for everyone
 - Things like marketing landing pages, blog posts, etc
   - Or even product listings or our product details page if they rarely changed

 =====